deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

    designed for one thing: raw speed.

 This new lifecycle is our answer to the challenges of emergent causality.
 It provides a controlled, predictable way to transition between a state of evolution and a state of high-performance analysis.
-The best?
-When your frozen graph needs to be modified, you call `.unfreeze()` and your graph structure can evolve further.
+The best part?
+When your frozen graph needs to be modified, you call `.unfreeze()`, and your graph structure can evolve further.

 ## Performance That Speaks for Itself